Software Migration

 SOFTWARE MIGRATION – A REAL ALTERNATIVE

-• Individuality, know-how and unique selling points are secure,
+• safeguarding individuality, know-how and unique selling points

-• Future-proof platforms and development environments are used,
+• paving the way for future-proof platforms and development environments

-• The modern world of information and communication are opened up,
+• opening up the modern world of information and communication

-• Independence of proprietary manufacturers and licence products is preserved,
+• preserving independence of proprietary manufacturers and licence products

-A software migration usually affects all components of a legacy system (programs, screen masks, files, jobs, middleware, databases).
+A software migration usually embraces all components of a legacy system (programmes, screens, files, jobs, middleware, databases).

-The graphic shows the migration paths supported by us and the software tools used for that purpose.
+The graphic shows the migration paths supported by us and the software tools used accordingly.

-Over the last 25 years, we have successfully executed migration projects within the planned time frame and within the allocated budget.
-Naturally, every aspect of our experience gained over the years flows into current and future migration projects.
+Over the last 30 years, we have successfully realised migration projects – on time and on budget.
+Naturally, our experience gained over the years flows into current and future migration projects.

 OUR TOOLS AND TECHNOLOGIES

-Software migration is only manageable with mature and time-tested migration tools and technologies.
+A software migration can only be managed with sophisticated migration tools and technologies.

-Our unique selling point is the consistent application of scientific compiler-building methods in the development of technology and tools.
-The result is that we have achieved a high level of automation.
-This in turn brings down the project duration, project costs and error rate in contrast to manual migration.
-Our tools and technologies support all components of a migration project traversing programs, middleware, files/databases, masks, job control languages and so forth.
+Our unique selling point is the consistent application of scientific compiler-building methods in the development of technology and tools, resulting in a high level of automation.
+This in turn reduces the project duration, project costs and error rate in contrast to manual migration.
+Our tools and technologies support all components of a migration project (programmes, middleware, files/databases, screens, job control languages etc.).

 Each migration project is unique.
 The pecBOX (pro et con – Toolbox for Software Migration) developed by us adapts migration tools and technologies quickly, flexibly and cost-effectively to individual customer needs.

 Each of our migration projects follows a defined process.
-At every stage, it assumes the nature of a joint project between our customers and us.
-The following figure illustrates the process from a workshop to the refactoring:
+Every stage can be considered as a joint project between our customer and us.
+The following figure illustrates the process from a workshop to refactoring:

-• Workshop: Once you have evinced interest in a joint migration project with us, we hold jointly an all-day workshop.
-Here, you can present to us the current legacy system and describe your requirements and ideas concerning a software migration.
+• workshop: once you have shown interest in a joint migration project with us, we hold an all-day workshop together.
+Here, you can present your current legacy system and outline your requirements and ideas concerning a software migration.
 We will present our technologies and tools.
-If you provide us with selected sources of your system (e.g. COBOL programs, mask descriptions, …), we will demonstrate the migration process based on your sources.
-In conclusion, we will decide on how we should go about the next step of the cooperation together, which involves preparation of a study.
+If you provide us with selected sources of your system (e.g. COBOL programmes, screen descriptions, …), we will demonstrate the migration process based on your sources.
+In consequence, we will decide if the next step of the cooperation, which involves the preparation of a study, will be made together.

-• Study: Having agreed on further cooperation, the next step is the actual preparation of a study by us which will essentially touch on the following points:
+• study: having agreed on further cooperation, we will prepare a study which will essentially touch on the following points:

-• Definition of the target system (hardware, architecture, application server, programming and script languages, frameworks, …).
+• defining the target system (hardware, architecture, application server, programming and script languages, frameworks etc.)

-• Definition of the migration paths between the legacy and target systems.
-Among other things, the effort is assessed that is needed to adapt the existing tools to the concrete project requirements or, as the case may be, to develop new tools.
+• identifying the migration paths between legacy and target systems.
+Among other things, the effort needed to adapt the existing tools to the concrete project requirements or, as the case may be, to develop new tools, is assessed.

-• Systemising the division of labour required for the project between the partners concerned.
+• outlining the distribution of tasks required for the project between the partners concerned

-• Determining the effort in terms of financial outlays and the probable duration of the project as essential results of the study.
+• determining the effort (costs) and duration of the project as essential results of the study

-• Pilot project: Based on the results of the study, a pilot project (proof of concept) will be initiated, which will implement a vertical prototyping (mask, server, database) at a selected subset of approximately 20 % of the legacy system in order to verify the chosen migration technology and the tools used.
+• pilot project: based on the results of the study, a pilot project (proof of concept) will be initiated, which will implement a vertical prototype (screen, server, database) at a selected subset of approximately 20 % of the legacy system in order to verify the chosen migration technology and the tools used.
 Depending on the outcome, these tools are readjusted if needed.

-• Pre-Engineering: In parallel to the pilot project, you will clean up the system to be migrated (“refurbishing before migrating”).
-In this step, the term “Pre-Engineering” means that reengineering tasks are carried out ahead of the actual migration.
-Experience acquired from previous projects has shown that the application statistics to be migrated are reduced by approximately 10–15 %.
+• pre-engineering: in parallel to the pilot project, you will clean up the system to be migrated (“pre-engineering before migrating”).
+In this step, the term “pre-engineering” means that re-engineering tasks are carried out ahead of the actual migration.
+Experience from previous projects has shown that the application statistics to be migrated are reduced by approximately 10–15 %.

-• Migration project: After these steps of systematic preparation, the joint migration project is launched.
-We offer this for a fixed price which can be agreed between the parties during the study phase.
+• migration project: after these steps of systematic preparation, the joint migration project is launched.
+We offer this for a fixed price, identified in the study.
 During the migration project, no code freeze is required.
-Programs that have already been migrated and are subject to further development as part of general maintenance can be migrated again at any time.
+Programmes that have already been migrated and are subject to further development as part of general maintenance can be migrated again at any time.
 This ensures a continued maintenance and an uninterrupted operation of your existing system.
-Upon project completion, both the original program system and the system resulting from the migration have an identical, up-to-date development status.
+Upon project completion, both the original programme system and the system resulting from the migration have an identical, up-to-date development status.

-All previous projects have been completed successfully within the planned time frame and planned budget.
+All of our previous projects have been completed successfully – on time and on budget.

 DOWNLOADS